 Read More

-Wisdom in the Weeds When I retired friends asked me what I would do with all my free time. ”Oh, I don’t know “ I said, “probably just more of the same things I enjoy – reading, theatre, travel, tennis.” ”Why don’t you try something new, try gardening,” one friend suggested, “it’s great physical exercise and…
+Wisdom in the Weeds When I retired friends asked me what I would do with all my free time. ”Oh, I don’t know,” I told them, “probably just more of the same things I enjoy – theater, travel, tennis.” ”Why don’t you try something new, try gardening,” one friend suggested, “it’s great physical exercise and surprisingly…

 Read More

-Mr October Super Bowl, Final Four, World Series – it’s all the same to us sports widows, so here’s another sad tale!
-A few years ago my friends Pat and David and I were planning a reunion for our former teaching colleagues at Jane Addams, the small inner-city high school where we first met in…
+Mr October Super Bowl, World Series, or Final Four stories – they’re all the same to us sports widows.
+A few years ago my friends Pat and David and I were planning a reunion for our former teaching colleagues at Jane Addams, the small inner-city high school where we first met in the 1980s.…

 Read More

-This may not exactly be a Super Bowl story as we’re a baseball family, but it’s as close as I can get!
+Sports Fanatic This may not exactly be a Super Bowl story as we’re a baseball family, but it’s as close as I can get!
 A few years ago our friend Jon called on a Saturday morning.
-It just happened to be the third day of the World Series. ”We haven’t seen you guys in awhile, how about…
+It just happened to be the third day of the World Series. ”We haven’t seen you guys for awhile,…

 Read More